Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortexmodel/index.md

   + [`drifterPositions`](/classes/wavevortexmodel/drifterpositions.html) Current positions of the drifter particles
   + [`setDrifterPositions`](/classes/wavevortexmodel/setdrifterpositions.html) Set positions of drifter-like particles to be advected.
   + [`floatPositions`](/classes/wavevortexmodel/floatpositions.html) Returns the positions of the floats at the current time as well as the value of the fields being tracked.
-  + [`setFloatPositions`](/classes/wavevortexmodel/setfloatpositions.html) Set positions of float-like particles to be advected by the
+  + [`setFloatPositions`](/classes/wavevortexmodel/setfloatpositions.html) Set positions of float-like particles to be advected by the model.
   + [`particlePositions`](/classes/wavevortexmodel/particlepositions.html) Positions and values of tracked fields of particles at the current model time.
   + [`addParticles`](/classes/wavevortexmodel/addparticles.html) Add particles to be advected by the flow.
 + [Tracer](#tracer)